 While the meteor was crossing the northwestern corner of Keokuk County, it was seen to divide into two parts, one portion deflecting somewhat eastward but soon losing its brilliancy, and a seven to fourteen times brighter part continuing on its course until the final explosion.
-The fainter portion produced a meteoric shower in Iowa and Amana townships of Iowa County, many pieces of which were subsequently recovered; but no fragment of the brighter portion which exploded farther north has been found.
+The fainter portion produced a meteoric shower in Iowa and Amana townships of Iowa County, many pieces of which were subsequently recovered but no fragment of the brighter portion which exploded farther north has been found.
 This may be explained by the modern theory that the brilliant illumination of meteors comes, not from the surface of the stone, but from a gas cap pushed along in front and heated by the terrific friction and pressure.
-If this is true, the main mass of the Amana meteorite may have been thrown back at the time of the first explosion and descended as "glowing coals," while the dazzling gas cap was carried on at increased velocity by a relatively small fragment which eventually reached the earth in pieces no larger than marbles.
+If this is true, the main mass of the Amana meteorite may have been thrown back at the time of the first explosion and descended as "glowing coals", while the dazzling gas cap was carried on at increased velocity by a relatively small fragment which eventually reached the earth in pieces no larger than marbles.

 Interest immediately centered upon locating the spot where the meteor struck the earth and the discovery of fragments if possible.
 There were many guesses as to where the "glowing coals" had descended, most of them quite erratic.
-The first fragment was found by Sarah Sherlock on her way to school about two miles west of Homestead.
-This meteorite weighed seven pounds and six ounces.
+The first fragment was found by Sarah Sherlock on her way to school about two miles west of Homestead. meteorite weighed seven pounds and six ounces.
 Immediately scientists and others hastened to the vicinity of Homestead and the search began in earnest but without much success.
 It was not until the farmers began cultivation in April and May that numerous small stones were discovered, most of them weighing less than ten pounds.
 Fragments recovered in the timber were located by observing broken twigs and scars where the flying particles had struck the trees.
 The meteorite field was approximately three miles wide and five miles long extending south of the Iowa River and southwest of Homestead.

-Meanwhile C. W. Irish, influenced by mathematical computations, had instituted a futile search north of the river.
+Meanwhile C. W. Irish, influenced by mathematical

+computations, had instituted a futile search north of the river.
 In the spring, however, the two largest meteorites recovered were unearthed in a field just south of High Amana.
-One piece weighed seventy-four pounds and the other fortyeight.
+One piece weighed seventy-four pounds and the other forty-eight.
 Both had penetrated the frozen ground to a depth of about two feet.
 In the course of two years and a half over eight hundred pounds of meteoric stone had been recovered and distributed all over the world by collectors and men of science.
-Some went to European museums.
-Two large stones and numerous small ones are deposited by the Amana Society with the University of Iowa.
+Some of the stones were sold to the famous European museums, though two of the largest specimens and numerous smaller fragments are deposited by the Amana Society in the geological collection of the State University of Iowa.

 BEN HUR WILSON